EnSoftCorp/points-to-toolbox/tutorials.md

 ![Points-To Aliases](../images/points-to-alias.png)

-Optionally, the number of aliasing steps may be revealed using the controls on the left of the Smart View windows.
+Optionally, the number of aliasing steps may be revealed using the controls on the left of the Smart View window.

 ![Points-To Aliasing Steps](../images/points-to-alias-steps.png)